r0busta/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 ### Visualizing the Neural Network

-For getting insights of neural network, I will visualize how hidden layers get activated.
-However, the chosen model architecture reduces the features size very quickly so it makes sense to visualize only the frist layer.
+To get insights of the neural network, I will visualize how hidden layers get activated.
+However, the chosen model architecture reduces the features size very quickly so it makes sense to visualize only the first layer.

-Here are features visualiztions for one of the German traffic signs (Image 3) and one of the random images found in the Web.
+Here are the visualization of features for one of the German traffic signs (Image 3) and one of the random images found on the Web.

 ![Image 3 from the Web][image11]
 ![Hidden layer activation visualiziation][image10]